Building your communications strategy around flexible working

 In the first of a series of guest blogs, Spencer Bradshaw, Head of Advanced Applications and Solution Architects, EMEA at ShoreTel, explores how changes in employee working practices impacts an organisation’s communications strategy.

 The days when all employees worked under a single roof are far less common as multi-site, home-based and mobile working become more prevalent.
-In fact, across many industries, a nine to five Monday to Friday working week is fast disappearing, as the notion of “work is something you do, not a location” becomes a common ethos.
+In fact, across many industries, a nine to five Monday to Friday working week is fast disappearing.
+The notion of “work is something you do, not a location” becomes a common ethos.

 The Office of National Statistics has recently published data that suggests there were over 4.2 million home workers in the UK in 2014, equating to 13.9% of the total working population.
 Of these, 73.4% were occupied in higher skilled roles.